 Michael was born on Mount Desert Island, grew up in Kennebunk, spent ten years in Boston, and now lives in York Harbor with his wife and three daughters.

 Michael was a key player in the creation and management of the Slow Money Institute, which has facilitated the flow of more than $73 million to over 750 organic farms and small food enterprises.
 Prior to Slow Money, Michael worked with an angel investment network that invested in a wide range of sustainability-minded ventures.
 During his college years, Michael worked with The Carter Center’s Global Development Initiative, SustainAbility in London, and Park Pride in Atlanta.

 Michael holds a B.A. in Political Science and Environmental Science from Emory University, completed the General Course at the London School of Economics and earned his M.B.A. at Northeastern University.
-He serves on the board of Surf Point Foundation, an art residency program located on 46 acres of coast in York, Maine.

 Michael Bartner's Energy System

 Michael Bartner’s family has a 13.84 kw Solar Electric System (as a participant in 3 Level Community Solar Farm and with their photovoltaic array on their rooftop) powering 99% of their annual energy needs, including their geothermal heating/cooling system and plug-in hybrid.